ZerolBozi/QtVtk-Project/README.md

 # Study QtVtk
 ___

+This is my school project for a class called Data Structure, learning C++, Qt, Vtk

-The code was tested using Qt 5.9.4 and VTK 8.2.0 in Windows.
+The code was tested on Windows with Qt 5.9.4 and VTK 8.2.0.

 ## Build example (bash)